grislyeye/grislyeye.com/content/blog/spark-lifepath-system/spark-lifepath-system.md

 	2. Otherwise, roll on the spark table for each.
 	3. Roll on the spark table for each to determine what the resolution might be.

-You can roll as much as 30 times on the same spark table for this system, so tables may have to be larger (d66 by d66, or 3 d20  perhaps) to create unique outcomes for each player.
+You can roll as much as 30 times on the same spark table for this system, so tables may have to be large (d66 by d66, or three d20 table perhaps) to create unique outcomes for each player.

 ![Dismas](./content/blog/spark-lifepath-system/dismas.png "Dismas")

 ## Dismas Remade

-This is an example of a lifepath system taken from my home campaign, [Dismas Remade](https://dismas.grislyeye.com), plugging in [random tables](#the-tables) from my notes:
+This is an example of a lifepath system taken from my home campaign, [Dismas Remade](https://dismas.grislyeye.com), plugging in [random tables](#the-tables) from my GM notes:

 1. [Roll for homeland](#1-roll-for-homeland).
 2. [Roll for background](#2-roll-for-background).